gperdrizet/GCSB_MLE/04-create_ml_models_with_bigquery_ml/lab5_notes.md

 Complete a set of tasks with BigQuery.
 Specific tasks are dynamically selected for each run of the lab.

-# 1. Create a new dataset
+## 1. Create a new dataset

-## 1.1.
+### 1.1.
 Task

 One of the projects you are working on needs to provide analysis based on real-world data.
 Your role in this project is to develop and evaluate machine learning models.

 So, in this task, you have to create a dataset with the dataset ID 'bq_dataset' in which you can store your machine learning models.

-## 1.2.
+### 1.2.
 Solution

 - Cloud Console -> Navigation menu -> BigQuery
 - Explorer -> project ID -> View actions (three dot menu) -> Create dataset
 - Set Dataset ID to 'bq_dataset'

-# 2. Evaluate classification model performace
+## 2. Evaluate classification model performance

-## 2.1.
+### 2.1.
 Task

-For this task you have precreated dataset ecommerce which contains a pretrained BigQuery ML model customer_classification_model.
+For this task you have pre-created dataset ecommerce which contains a pre-trained BigQuery ML model customer_classification_model.

 The below query is used to create the customer_classification_model: